heinnurmhanna/Employee-Attrition-Analysis-Across-Organizational-Management-Levels/README.md

 Before starting the analysis, the prepared dataset needs to be checked to make sure everything is correct.
 This step confirms that the dataset is correctly structured and ready for the analytical phase, where attrition rates will be calculated and compared across management levels.

-During this step, the following things are checked:
+During this step, the following aspects are verified:
 - the management level grouping is correct
 - the attrition_flag variable correctly shows whether an employee left (1) or stayed (0)
 - the dataset is ready for analysis